bogdan-kulynych/textfool/README.md

 By default the script will write the crafted examples into `./data/adversarial_texts.csv`.

 ## Paraphrasing
 This module is rather reusable, although not immensely useful for anything practical.
-It provides a function that "paraphrases" a text by substituting some words with their WordNet synonyms, sorting by GloVe similarity between the synonym and original context window.
+It provides a function that "paraphrases" a text by replacing some words with their WordNet synonyms, sorting by GloVe similarity between the synonym and the original context window.
 Relies on SpaCy and NLTK.

 Example of paraphrase: